jjprintf/OpenDB/README.md

 ```
 #### Note:
 - **Path:** must not start with dot (".", except two dots, EJ: "..") or slashes (/, \) or end in slash
+- **Buffer:** custom buffer size, this has to be set depending on how large the bson container is and the amount of bson data you manage in the database, by default it is 512, but you can edit it depending on your needs.
 ---
 > `Start`
 ```ts